TheTechCommute/TheTechCommute/README.md

 # HOW TO CONTRIBUTE

 - Tech Commute welcomes your contributions to make our community even better!
-- As we get started we are looking for ideas for how to bes use this repo for the community.
+- As we get started we are looking for ideas for how to best use this repo for the community.

 1. Fork the repository and create a new branch for your idea.
 Example: `YourName-ideas`.